API-Skeletons/doctrine-orm-graphql/README.md

 Filtering
 ---------

-For every attributed field and every attributed association, filters are available in your GraphQL query.
+For every enabled field and association, filters are available for querying.

 Example